Page: () 1 2 3 ()

 No CPD Points

-This training programme gives practical advice and guidance on using history and symptom taking to enable a full understanding of a patient's needs for work and leisure.
+This course gives practical advice and guidance on how to take a relevant history and symptoms to enable a full understanding of a patient's needs for work and leisure.

 Topics: Dispensing, Lenses, Tints, Multifocals, Driving, Sport, Occupational, Children, Ageing eye, Safety spectacles, Lighting.